rpadovani/rpadovani.com/_posts/2015-06-29-most-inspiring-week-my-life.markdown

 I leave here a little list about the ones that I liked more, which it is far from complete (you can [read][read] the entire list on the Hello Tomorrow website).

-- [Blitab][bli] is a braille tablet helping blind people.
+- [Blitab][blitab] is a braille tablet helping blind people.
 I love howntechnologies nowadays could help less lucky people to live a better life
 - [BioCarbon Engineering][bio] is changing the world 1 billion trees at a time.
 They use drones to make precision planting and optimize reforestation.
 You know, trees don't give free wifi, but they give oxigen, so they are useuful.
 Indeed, BioCarbon won the competition.
 - [Artomatix][art] builds a software to automating the generation of art, to enable digital graphic artists to focus on being creative, in addition to reducing project times and costs.
 Ok, it's not a world changer, but the gamer that is in me loves the software, so I really hope they could have success
 - [Solenica][solenica] is building Lucy.
 Lucy’s mirror follows the sun and reflects sunlight into your rooms, creating a beautiful natural glow.
 Other than the product (they allow you to reduce your carbon footprint by up to 1 ton/year by saving electricity, I like things that help the ecology), I like the story of the startup, founded by 3 Italians.
 It's sad they had to go to the U.S. to follow their dream, but I love their stubbornness in going forward.
 Only people as their go forward, and make the world a better place.